AI Legal

 The five pillars

-Fairness is the foundation.
-SB 26-189 dropped the prior law's algorithmic-discrimination duty of care, but it expressly preserved liability under state anti-discrimination laws for outcomes materially influenced by ADMT — and made indemnity for the deployer's own discriminatory conduct unenforceable.
-FAIIR operationalizes fairness with a structured disparate-impact review: we identify the decision categories your AI touches, map the protected classes at risk, and test for differential outcomes using the data you actually have.
-The output is a documented fairness analysis that gives you a real defense, not a vague promise that your vendor “tested for bias.”
+Most AI liability does not come from exotic failures.
+It comes from deploying a general-purpose model in a domain where it was never validated — a chatbot acting as a customer-service policy, a language model acting as a screener of real people.
+Fitness for Purpose asks you to prove you thought about the match between the tool and the job, and to test it.
+That includes bias: SB 26-189 dropped the prior law's algorithmic-discrimination duty of care, but it expressly preserved liability under state anti-discrimination laws for outcomes materially influenced by ADMT — and made indemnity for the deployer's own discriminatory conduct unenforceable.
+FAIIR operationalizes this pillar with a structured fitness and disparate-impact review: we identify the decision categories your AI touches, map the protected classes at risk, and test for differential outcomes using the data you actually have.
+The output is a documented analysis that gives you a real defense, not a vague promise that your vendor “tested for bias.”

 A — Accountability